nikbearbrown/NanoLex/Data/NanoLex_3.md

 ### Relational Adjectives (Pertainyms):
  - **Encapsulating:** Pertaining to the primary function of encapsulating various substances.

-### Expanded Definition and Usage\nNanocages serve as critical tools in advancing technology across several sectors.
+### Expanded Definition and Usage:
+Nanocages serve as critical tools in advancing technology across several sectors.
 In medicine, they enable targeted and controlled drug release, enhancing the efficacy and reducing the side effects of treatments.
 Their use in catalysis improves the efficiency and selectivity of chemical reactions, which is crucial for the pharmaceutical and chemical industries.
 Additionally, their application in sensors allows for the detection of a wide range of chemicals and environmental conditions, contributing to safety and monitoring systems.

 By providing this detailed lexical dictionary entry, we can enhance understanding and communication within the scientific community and among the general public about the important roles and characteristics of nanocages in technology and medicine.